monicanagent/sdb/TECHNICAL.md

 ## Terminology

 Information about a single connection within SDB data is called an _entity_.
-Entities may have information such as a peer or service URL, port, transport, protocol, and additional free-form parameters when this type of information is unsuitable (in relay networks, for example).
+Entities contain connectivity information, or _data_, such as a peer or service URL, port, transport, protocol, and additional free-form parameters when other types of connectivity data is unsuitable (in relay networks, for example).

 ## SDB Format